 A closing reminder:

-Every choice to nourish yourself, to show up, to rest, to set a boundary, to ask for support –
+You don’t have to enjoy every moment of the holidays to belong here.
+Being in recovery during the holidays is brave.
+Every choice to nourish yourself, to show up, to rest, to set a boundary, to ask for support – that is what makes this season meaningful.

 For many people, Thanksgiving is a day filled with warmth, laughter, and gratitude.
 But if you’re in recovery from an eating disorder, it can also bring up waves of anxiety, guilt, or even dread.
 A day that’s centered around food, family, and social expectations can feel like the perfect storm for old thoughts and fears to resurface.